Asg 6: Lights!

 texture (you could use our

-class for
+ppm_t class for

-images of the stb
+*.ppm images of the stb class from

 the learnopengl tutorial) if you choose to texture map your object.